allenai/allennlp/tutorials/getting_started/configuration.md

-The `"tokens"` namespace (which consists of integer encodings of the lowercased words in the input) gets fed into an [`Embedding`](http://docs.allennlp.org/en/latest/api/allennlp.modules.token_embedders.html?highlight=embedding#allennlp.modules.token_embedders.embedding.Embedding) module that embeds the vocabulary words in a 50-dimensional space.
+The `"tokens"` namespace (which consists of integer encodings of the lowercased words in the input) gets fed into an [`Embedding`](http://docs.allennlp.org/en/latest/api/allennlp.modules.token_embedders.html?highlight=embedding#allennlp.modules.token_embedders.embedding.Embedding) module that embeds the vocabulary words in a 50-dimensional space, as specified by the `embedding_dim` parameter.

 The `"token_characters"` namespace (which consists of integer-sequence encodings of the characters in each word) gets fed into a